Skip to main content

 Wedding of Percy Empey and Ivy Bant.

 Embedded into the larger image is the smaller original Kodak print in sepia toning.
 The large image has been cropped and enhanced again in a sepia tone.
 Looking at the smaller image, the viewer's eye is drawn to the whites in the wedding dress.
-However, the foreground is overexposed which causes an unnecessary distraction.
+However, the foreground is overexposed, which causes an unnecessary distraction.
 The overexposed part has been cropped out in the larger image.
 Therefore, the focus of the image is on the relationship between the bride and groom.

-The Bridal party is positioned on the right-hand side of the image.
+The bridal party is positioned on the right-hand side of the image.
 On the other side, strong, sharp, vertical, and horizontal lines are found.

 *